neurobiol/proposal/README.md

 ---

-## 12. Plain-language interpretation of possible results
+## 12. Interpretation of possible results

 ### Quantum memory is lower